cortexlabs/nucleus/README.md

 The Python and TensorFlow handlers allow for the use of the following 2 fields in the `server_side_batching` configuration:

 * `max_batch_size`: The maximum number of requests to aggregate before running inference.
 This is an instrument for controlling throughput.
-The maximum size can be achieved if `batch_interval` is long enough to collect `max_batch_size` requests.
+The maximum size can be achieved if `batch_interval_seconds` is long enough to collect `max_batch_size` requests.

-* `batch_interval`: The maximum amount of time to spend waiting for additional requests before running inference on the batch of requests.
-If fewer than `max_batch_size` requests are received after waiting the full `batch_interval`, then inference will run on the requests that have been received.
+* `batch_interval_seconds`: The maximum amount of time to spend waiting for additional requests before running inference on the batch of requests.
+If fewer than `max_batch_size` requests are received after waiting the full `batch_interval_seconds`, then inference will run on the requests that have been received.
 This is an instrument for controlling latency.

 *Note: Server-side batching is not supported for Nucleus servers that use the gRPC protocol.*